JoelErulu/Walking-Trails/README.md

 3. Role-based access for all pages.
 This is great for security, as we wouldn't want non-signed in users to access content they shouldn't be able to see.
 4. All new site map.
 We heavily modified the landing page, and kept only the trails pages from the previous group, with modified UI design.
 5. The previous groups had developed video upload and retrieval for markers on the trail maps.
 However, our new requirements required video galleries and not map-marker based videos.
 We have since removed all previous code, but this code can be revisited by inspecting the Github's commit histories.
+6. Video galleries connected to MongoDB, handled by URL to Google Drive where videos are hosted
+7. Admin Control with roles, with admin able to delete profile

 ### Features in progress